Plan Ahead: Long Term Care Insurance

 - Compare policies.
 The policies can be complex and vary greatly.
 How many years are covered?
 What is the daily coverage?
 Does it provide inflation protection?
 What type of care is covered?
 Do they offer a shared benefit package for couples?
 You will need to research and compare what options will best fit your circumstances.

-- Do your homework.
+- Do your research.
 Understand and research the companies that you may be buying a policy from.
-Many companies have left the market in recent years, so it best to do your homework.
+Many companies have left the market in recent years, so it best to do your research.
 It is most important to ask for the premium rate history for each company that you research.

 - Can you afford a policy?
 If you stop paying your premium, your policy will no longer be in force and what you have paid into it will be lost.
 As your income decreases, will you still be able to pay for this policy?